npm/cli/docs/lib/content/using-npm/dependency-selectors.md

 The `:outdated` pseudo selector retrieves data from the registry and returns information about which of your dependencies are outdated.
 The type parameter may be one of the following:

 - `any` (default) a version exists that is greater than the current one
-- `in-range` a version exists that is greater than the current one, and satisfies at least one if its dependents
+- `in-range` a version exists that is greater than the current one, and satisfies at least one if its parent's dependencies
-- `out-of-range` a version exists that is greater than the current one, does not satisfy at least one of its dependents
+- `out-of-range` a version exists that is greater than the current one, does not satisfy at least one of its parent's dependencies
 - `major` a version exists that is a semver major greater than the current one
 - `minor` a version exists that is a semver minor greater than the current one
 - `patch` a version exists that is a semver patch greater than the current one